ArtemisGlobal/NASA_SpaceApps2022/README.md

 - downloads and loads an image
 - converts the image to audio with musical inverse spectrogram technique such that it can be combined with the original audio file.

-You can find the detailed code in this repo, especially in the `audio_match_sonification.ipynb` or `audio_match_sonification.py` files.
-Within these files you will choose the song name (an mp3 or wav file must be in `/songs`).
-You can also select the image from the catalog `WebbDemo.csv` by setting its index number within either `audio_match_sonification`.
+You can find a working example in `audio_match_sonification.ipynb` or `audio_match_sonification.py`.
+Within these files you will set the name of the song (an mp3 or wav file of the song must exist in `/songs`).
+You will also select the image from the catalog `WebbDemo.csv` by setting its index number within either `audio_match_sonification`.
 Running `audio_match_sonification.py` will generate an audio file of the image sonification in `/sonification` and a mix of the sonification and original audio in `/mixes`.